saltstack/salt/doc/topics/tutorials/multimaster.rst

 Pillar_Roots
 ````````````

-Pillar roots should be given the same considerations as file_roots.
+Pillar roots should be given the same considerations as `file_roots`.

 Master Configurations
 `````````````````````

-While reasons may exist to maintain separate master configurations, it is wise to remember that each master maintains independent control over minions, therefore access controls should be in sync between masters unless a valid reason otherwise exists to keep them inconsistent.
+While reasons may exist to maintain separate master configurations, it is wise to remember that each master maintains independent control over minions.
+Therefore, access controls should be in sync between masters unless a valid reason otherwise exists to keep them inconsistent.

 These access control options include but are not limited to:

-1. external_auth
+1. `external_auth`
-2. client_acl
+2. `client_acl`
-3. peer
+3. `peer`
-4. peer_run
+4. `peer_run`